 If there’s one thing Sydney seems to love, it’s walking down a flight of stairs to get a drink.
 Baxter Inn, Frankie’s Pizza, Stitch, Employees Only, Palmer & Co and Ramblin’ Rascal Tavern all put your quads to work before they put a cocktail in your hand.

-Now the three founders of Ramblin’ Rascal Tavern (who met working at Baxter Inn) are about to cut the ribbon on Sydney’s latest underground beverage dispensary, and things are going to get sexy.
+Now the three founders of Ramblin’ Rascal Tavern (who met working at Baxter Inn) have cut the ribbon on Sydney’s latest underground beverage dispensary, and things are getting sexy.

 Where Rascal offers – in co-founder Charlie Lehmann’s words – a “five-star dive-bar experience”, the imminent Double Deuce Lounge presents a cocktail lounge dripping with “’70s porn chic”, complete with an intimate, furry-walled “kissing booth”.

 Beneath an unoccupied restaurant space on Bridge Street (formerly Bouche on Bridge), Double Deuce Lounge – named after the dive bar in the 1989 Patrick Swayze movie Road House – is the second venue from the crew behind Rascal, which has remained one of the CBD’s most popular bars since its opening in 2014.